trentlarson/endorser-ch/sql/README.md

     agentDid TEXT, -- global ID of the entity who gave the item

     recipientDid TEXT, -- global ID of recipient

+    emojiCount TEXT; -- JSON map from emoji character to count

     fulfillsHandleId TEXT, -- global ID to the item to which this Give applies fulfillsType TEXT, -- type of that ID (assuming context of schema.org)